maudhaugland/booktypes/_posts/2021-11-15-russia-and-other-worlds.md

 ### A country in the shape of a letter

-Translated fiction - try to look like their country
+Something that I have noticed is that a lot of publishers wants the typeface on the cover of translated fiction try to look like the country or area that the book is originally from.
+Like they want to set the mood almost, as if a country is a

 Russia - Sovjet and today